Lito Atienza: Early life and career

-He is married to Evelina Ilagan with six children, including TV host Kim Atienza, athlete-turned newscaster Ali Atienza, and Manila 3rd district councilor Maile Atienza.

 Political career

 Atienza started his political career in 1968 when he organized the Democratic Youth Movement.
 He was one of those who survived the Plaza Miranda bombing in 1971.
 After the 1971 elections, Atienza was hired by then Manila Mayor Ramon Bagatsing as chief information officer at the City Hall.
 He worked under Mayor Bagatsing for almost ten years.
+He later became a barangay captain in 1972, serving in this capacity for 10 years.

 During Martial Law, Atienza was arrested twice for exposing human rights abuses under the dictatorship regime of President Ferdinand Marcos.
 He remained with the opposition even if he was on constant threat of incarceration for opposing Marcos.
 Atienza was first elected as Member of Parliament in the then At-large Congressional District of Manila under the Batasang Pambansa in 1984 and served until Marcos was peacefully ousted during the People Power Revolution of 1986.

-Under the administration of President Corazon Aquino, Atienza was appointed general manager of the National Housing Authority (Philippines) in 1988 and he promoted low-cost housing for teachers and police officers.
+Under the administration of President Corazon Aquino, Atienza was appointed general manager of the National Housing Authority (Philippines) in 1986 and he promoted low-cost housing for teachers and police officers.

+Together with former Manila police general Alfredo Lim running for mayor, Atienza ran for vice mayor of Manila.
+The two defeated the incumbent slate of then-Mayor Mel Lopez.
+The tandem won a second term in 1995.